oKermorgant/soft_body_demo/README.md

-# Demo of interaction betweem physics and visuals for Gazebo plugins
+# Demo of interaction between physics and visuals for Gazebo plugins

 A video of this demo can be found [here](https://box.ec-nantes.fr:443/index.php/s/dxATS28AgTfkw2i).